Academic year 2023/24

 Key stage 2 includes pupils in years 3 to 6.

-Average primary and secondary school class sizes have increased
+Average primary school class size has decreased and secondary school class sizes are unchanged

 Further information - Pupil teacher ratios